blamario/grampa/deep-transformations/README.md

 ~~~

 The shallow parameter comes last so that every data type can have instances of
  [`rank2classes`](https://hackage.haskell.org/package/rank2classes).
-The instances below are written manually, but
+The instances below are written manually for
- they can be generated automatically using the Template Haskell imports from
+ exposition, but it would be easier to generate them automatically using the Template Haskell imports from
  [`Rank2.TH`](https://hackage.haskell.org/package/rank2classes/docs/Rank2-TH.html).

 ~~~ {.haskell}